 DATE

-(Project Name)
+RE: (Project Name)

-(Sit e Address)
+(Si te Address)

 To: the City of Duluth Mayor and City Council

-This letter is to guarantee the plantings and landscape rement Code at the said project for a period of twelve (12) proved by the City of Duluth Director of Planning and De Mayor and City Council.
-Said City approval of installation representative on the date shown, below.
-Failure to obtaginning of this warranty period until such approval is grant) months from the date installation is completed and ap- evelopment or other representative of the City of Duluth n shall be evidenced by the signature of such authorized in such City approval shall automatically extend the be-
+This letter is to guarantee the plantings and landscape match Code at the said project for a period of twelve (12) monthe the City of Duluth Director of Planning and Developmen City Council.
+Said City approval of installation shall be evion the date shown, below.
+Failure to obtain such City awarranty period until such approval is granted. s from the date installation is completed and approved by t or other representative of the City of Duluth Mayor and denced by the signature of such authorized representative

-I understand and agree that the City's Development Insp and City Council will perform an inspection of the planting month guarantee period.
-Thereafter, the Owner either will ing requirements of the City of Duluth Unified Development or restorations that must be made to maintain such compl gs and landscape material by the end of the twelve (12 be notified of compliance with the Buffer and Landscap nt Code, or will be notified in writing of any replacements
+I understand and agree that the City's Development Inspand City Council will perform an inspection of the planting month guarantee period.
+Thereafter, the Owner either will requirements of the City of Duluth Unified Development restorations that must be made to maintain such complia ngs and landscape material by the end of the twelve (12) be notified of compliance with the Buffer and Landscaping Code, or will be notified in writing of any replacements or

-I understand and agree that I am required to replace any replace or restore any landscape material that is damage replacements or restorations made by the City to the Ovcalendar days from said written notification to the Owner with the City for such period as necessary to guarantee scape material. ed or missing, in accordance with the notification of such wner.
-Replacement must be completed within thirty (30 from the City or a Performance Surety must be posted
+I understand and agree that I am required to replace any replace or restore any landscape material that is damaging replacements or restorations made by the City to the Ocalendar days from said written notification to the Owne with the City for such period as necessary to guarantee rematerial. ed or missing, in accordance with the notification of such wner.
+Replacement must be completed within thirty (30) r from the City or a Performance Surety must be posted

 Owner or Landscape Contractor:

-Date

 ATTEST: Notary Public Signature (affix Corporate Seal if Corporation)

 My commission expires: Printed Name

 Address

 Address

 Telephone number